enekofb/go-git-providers/azure-devops.md

 ```
 Feature: can support azure devops for wge

-Scenario: can create azure devops repo
-Given an azure devops user
-When create git repo `my-repo`
-Then repo has been succesufully created

 Scenario: can create branch on a repo azure devops repo
 Given an azure devops user